rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-ios-sdk.md

 {% endtab %}

 {% tab title="Carthage" %}
-1. Add the RudderStack SDK to your `Podfile`, as shown:
+1. Add the RudderStack SDK to your `Cartfile`, as shown:

    ```ruby
    github "rudderlabs/rudder-sdk-ios"